Northern Territory (NT) Government response to recommendations of the Roadmap to Renewables report.

 The timing and sequence of the roll-out of potential renewable projects needs to be carefully considered to ensure system security and reliability is maintained.

-The development of technical plans for Northern Territory electricity systems, focused on delivering secure, reliable and least-cost electricity is the responsibility of PWC.
+The development of technical plans for NT electricity systems, focused on delivering secure, reliable and least-cost electricity is the responsibility of PWC.

 The plan will be informed by the results of dynamic network modelling and scenario modelling.